Estimated reading time: 3 minutes

-It is important to be aware of the climate on the Chola Pass trek.
+Being aware of the climate on the Chola Pass trek is important.
 The temperatures can be extremely cold while you are higher on the trail, making it crucial to bring adequate winter clothing and supplies.
 Temperature levels can drop to -15°C or below, and strong winds add chill factors.
-Before departing, check both long-term and short-term forecasts for weather patterns and plan your trip accordingly.
+Before departing, check long-term and short-term forecasts for weather patterns and plan your trip accordingly.

 What to Pack on Chola Pass Trek?